logzio/logz-docs/_source/user-guide/distributed-tracing/tracing-troubleshooting.md

 ##### Account token misconfiguration in OTEL collector

 Distributed Tracing spans are sent to Logz.io and indexed in a Distributed Tracing account the same way as logs.
-If the spans are sent as expected, you should be able to see them in Kibana, the same way you search for logs.
+If the spans are sent as expected, you should be able to see them in Open Search Dashboards, the same way you search for logs.

 To troubleshoot this issue, you first need to verify that the Tracing account has indexed the data.

-Navigate to [Kibana](https://app.logz.io/#/dashboard/kibana) > Choose the **Tracing account you’re trying to troubleshoot**, and hit the Refresh button on the right side of the screen.
+Navigate to [Open Search Dashboards](https://app.logz.io/#/dashboard/osd) > Choose the **Tracing account you’re trying to troubleshoot**, and hit the Refresh button on the right side of the screen.

 ![Logs showing tracing data](https://dytvr9ot2sszz.cloudfront.net/logz-docs/distributed-tracing/trace-and-refresh-in-logs.png)